 - Magnifying glass

 - Use a permanent marker to label each of your plates with a different location around the house (bedroom, kitchen, living room, etc.).
-The experiment is about indoor air quality, but you could place at least one plate outside too for even more comparison.
+The experiment is about indoor air quality, but you could place at least one plate outside too.

 - After your plates are labeled, spread a thin layer of petroleum jelly on each.
 To make the experiment fair, be sure to use the same amount of jelly on each plate.